 From the output, the /.snapshots mountpoint seemed most suspicious at 64G of usage compared to 4.9G of /var

-14. I ran `btrfs quota enable` to enable the quota feature, and then ran `btrfs qgroup show /` to list the space usage for subvolumes under the root filesystem “volume”.
+btrfs qgroup show /to list the space usage for subvolumes under the root filesystem “volume”.

 Thankfully, my installation was recent enough to automatically keep track of “quota groups” from the beginning, and I didn’t need to scan anything.